agreshno/lambda_evolution/README.md

 The central regulator of this process is **the repressor**, which controls the expression of other bacterial genes.
 It regulates it by binding with a special regulatory region - **an operator**, which usually is a part of **a promoter** (or several promoters).
 Through binding to an operator, it prevents recruiting of RNA polymerase and thus downregulates gene expression [1].

 In my work, I would like to investigate the evolution of the repressor protein (CI protein) which plays a crucial role in regulating the life cycle of a phage.
-I would like to start with CI protein of phage lambda and then answer on the following questions:
+I would like to start with CI protein of phage lambda and then answer the following questions:

 - What are viruses who have homologs of CI proteins in their genomes?
 - How do these CI proteins are different and relate to each other?